u2d-ai/msaSDK/README.md

 ## License Agreement

-- `MSA SDK`Based on `MIT` open source and free to use, it is free for commercial use, but please clearly show the copyright information about MSA SDK - Auth Admin in the display interface.
+- `msaSDK`Based on `MIT` open source and free to use, it is free for commercial use, but please clearly show the copyright information about msaSDK - Auth Admin in the display interface.

 ## How to create the documentation